CiprianSpiridon/mumzworld-landing-scout-api/README.md

 LandingScout allows you to create multiple "scouts" that monitor different parts of your e-commerce website.
 Each scout can be scheduled to run at specific intervals and will track product counts on various page types.

 Key features:
-- Multiple configurable scouts
+- Multiple configurable scouts with individual schedules
-- Scheduled monitoring
+- Smart URL crawling with customizable exclusion patterns
-- Automatic page type detection
+- Automatic page type detection for different layouts
-- Product counting across different page layouts
+- Product counting across category and collection pages
+- Screenshot capturing with session-based organization
-- Historical data tracking
+- Historical data tracking with detailed session results
-- Export to CSV
+- Export to CSV functionality
+- Flexible scheduling with cron expressions
+- Docker-based development and deployment

 ## Data Model